 They’re clearly cognizant of global warming – they employ some of the world’s best scientists, after all, and they’re bidding on all those oil leases made possible by the staggering melt of Arctic ice.
 And yet they relentlessly search for more hydrocarbons – in early March, Exxon CEO Rex Tillerson told Wall Street analysts that the company plans to spend $37 billion a year through 2016 (about $100 million a day) searching for yet more oil and gas.

 This, however, is simply standard mammalian psychology.
-As described in The Privilege Program it is the product of standard human neural wiring; so we need to counteract it with something not only equally powerful but even more useful.
+As described in The Privilege Program it is the product of standard human neural wiring.
+So we need to counteract it with something not only equally powerful but even more useful and attractive.
 Interactive destiny fills the bill.
 Even those with enormous privilege, however exalted, must be drawn to the empowerment it engenders.
-One is reflected in the world at large, and at the point of death one’s position in the world will be random.
+The way one lives life is reflected in the world at large, and at the point of death It will define what comes next.